EzyGang/py-cachify/docs/reference/init.md

 This function must be called at least once (with `is_global=True`) before using the global decorators.

+If you are upgrading from 2.x, you may also want to review the [3.0.0 release notes](../release-notes.md#300) for a high-level summary of new configuration options (such as `default_cache_ttl`) and behavior changes that affect initialization.

 ## Function: ///init_cachify///

 ### Description